Program Policies

 Leave of Absence

-A temporary leave of absence may be granted for up to four classes for documented reasons.
-Missed coursework must be made up within two weeks of return; tutorial fees may apply.
+A temporary leave of absence of up to four classes may be granted for documented reasons.
+All missed coursework must be completed within two weeks of returning, and tutorial fees may apply.

 Classroom Access Hours

-The main classroom is open for supervised practice seven days a week, generally from 8:30 in the morning to 9:00 in the evening.
-Access may vary for holidays, workshops, or facility updates.
-Please sign in and follow setup and cleanup guidelines.
+The main classroom is typically available for supervised practice seven days a week from 8:30 a.m. to 9:00 p.m., except during holidays, workshops, or facility updates.

 Essential Skills and Conduct